Community Supported Agriculture

 Can I spend my CSA credit on other things at the stand?

-Members will only be able to use their CSA credit for fresh produce (vegetables, herbs, and fruit) but since our farmstand will be fully open, there will also be available for sale as an add-on: jam, pesto, pickles, eggs, meat (lamb, pork, and by the end of summer, beef!).
+Members will only be able to use their CSA credit for fresh produce (vegetables, herbs, and fruit) but since our farmstand will be fully open, there will also be available for sale as an add-on: yarn, jam, pesto, pickles, and meat (lamb, pork, and beef).
 At our farmstand, we only sell what we produce here ourselves.

 Are Boneyard Farm veggies organic?